telerik/winforms-docs/controls/navigationview/header-and-footer.md

 ![WinForms RadNavigationView Header/Footer](images/navigationview-header-and-footer001.png)

->note PinPostion, PinPage, PinItem can be used for pinning items in both Header/Footer, as well as unpin items.
+>note PinPostion, PinPage, and PinItem can be used for pinning items in both Header/Footer, as well as unpin items.

 ### Add items to the Footer area